Sn0wCrack/saucybot-discord/README.md

 A discord bot for interacting with multiple art hosting website URLs.

 * Currently Supports:
-  * ArtStation - Embeds all extra images
+  * ArtStation - Embeds up to X extra images (X is configurable, default 5)
   * e621  - Embeds image in full quality)
   * Hentai Foundry - Creates embed as none exists for site
-  * Pixiv - Posts up to 5 images of the set
+  * Pixiv - Posts up to X images of the set (X is configurable, default 5)
-    * Pixiv Ugoira - Uploads a WebM with correct framerate and frametiming
+    * Pixiv Ugoira - Uploads a video with correct framerate and frametiming (Video format is configurable)
   * FurAffinity - Creates image embed as none exists for site

 Installing